2026 Caminos

 Information, Inspiration, Community

-Answers to all your questions and concerns — regular email newsletters, walk ‘n’ talk calls, phone, email and text access to Liz and our Spanish tour partners
+Answers to all your questions and concerns through regular email newsletters and walk ‘n’ talk calls

 Training walks with Liz in Seattle or with your local Pilgrim Association chapter if your community has one